scalhoun/rainforest-slate/source/includes/_generators.md

 gens = Rainforest::Generator.all

-# The list is enumerable and works similarly to an array
+# The list is enumerable ad works similarly to a array
 gens.each do |gen|
   # work with a generator
 end